Pierre Dartout: Career in France

 Dartout served as a prefect of French Guiana from 1995 to 1997.
 He then served as the prefect of Pyrénées-Orientales from 1998 to 2000.
 After resigning from Pyrénées-Orientales, he served as the prefect of Drôme from 2000 to 2002.
 He also had a brief stint as the prefect of Pyrénées-Atlantiques from 2002 to 2004.

 He served as the prefect of Provence-Alpes-Côte d'Azur and Bouches du Rhone from 2017 to 2020.
-On 24 August 2020, he resigned from the position of prefect of Bouches du Rhone after being officially announced as the next Prime Minister.
+On 24 August 2020, he resigned from the position of prefect of Bouches du Rhone after being officially announced as the next prime minister.

 Career in Monaco

 On 15 May 2020, Dartout was chosen by Albert II, as the Prime Minister.
 He took the oath and assumed his duties as the 25th Prime Minister of Monaco on 1 September 2020, succeeding Serge Telle.
 The swearing in ceremony was held before the presence of Prince Albert II at the Prince's Palace.
-Prior to his appointment, he served as the prefect of Provence-Alpes-Côte d'Azur and Bouches-du-Rhône.